Project Management

 It seems a lot of people have already written a lot on the etiquette of video meetings, so in this little post, I’ll try to contribute with some of the technical tips which doesn’t seem to be covered as much.

-Network connection While wifi seem to work fine mostly, it can cause issues.
+While wifi seem to work fine mostly, it can cause issues.
 If you have the option to use a wired connection for you device used for videomeetings, do so.
+It will have less latency then any wifi-connection and improve the experience.

 No, your servers should (probably) not have a facebook profile, nor should your servicebus have a twitter profile, but as the work tools change and evolve, you should probably consider updating the stream of status mails to more modern “social media” used at work.